-Only suitably trained and certified individual Authorised Reseller Installers (ARIs) are permitted to carry out design work and/or commission Automist.
+Only suitably trained and certified individual Authorised Reseller Installers (ARIs) are permitted to carry out design and/or commissioning work of Automist.
 These partners regularly design, survey, install and service Automist in a wide variety of projects, and each is fully trained and audited to ensure that high standards are maintained.
 Not all registrations are qualified to do all types of work.
 There are two types of ARI Automist competence (Designer and Commissioner Installer):

-Name Role and responsibility Designer This person has a good understanding of the building regulations and standards, is responsible for creating the design specification for Automist (layout drawings, interaction with other systems) and liaising with the customer in response to the requirements specification.
-Designers are fully trained to assess the best location for the Automist sprayheads, factoring in the shape and type of room and likely fire loads.
-They must update the design if the Commissioner Installer identifies any inaccuracies on site which may negatively affect the performance of the system.
+Name Role and responsibility Designer This person has a good understanding of the building regulations and associated guidance documents, such as ADB and BS 9991, is responsible for creating the design specification for Automist (layout drawings, interaction with other systems) and liaising with the customer in response to the requirements specification.
+Designers shall be fully trained to assess the best location for the Automist spray heads, factoring in the shape and type of room and potential fire loads.
+They must update the design if the Commissioner Installer identifies any inaccuracies on site which may obstruct the spray discharge.

-plumbing, fire alarms and fire-stopping to fulfil their role successfully.
-Installers have a thorough knowledge of Automist's performance capabilities and restrictions on where items can be placed, ensuring they can recognise and deal with any issues or changes on site.
-They must take responsibility that the installation has been completed in line with these guidelines at the end of the installation and capture all the key information which is used to populate the commissioning form.
-The commissioner must consult with the Designer if they deviate from their design in a way which may affect the performance.
-Only fully trained 'installation sign off.
-Commissioner Installer This hands-on skilled tradesperson performs the second fix (see page 65), installation, commissioning, servicing, and maintenance.
+Commissioner Installer This hands-on skilled tradesperson performs the second fix (see page 70), installation, commissioning, servicing, and maintenance.
 They must have a good understanding of electrical work, plumbing, fire alarms and fire-stopping to fulfil their role successfully.
 Installers have a thorough knowledge of Automist's performance capabilities and restrictions on where items can be placed, ensuring they can recognise and deal with any issues or changes on site.
 They must take responsibility that the installation has been completed in line with these guidelines at the end of the installation and capture all the key information which is used to populate the commissioning form.
-The commissioner must consult with the Designer if they deviate from their design in a way which may affect the performance.
-Only fully trained 'installation sign off. -- ------------------------ --
+The commissioner installer must consult with the Designer if they deviate from their design in a way which may affect the performance.
+IMPORTANT!
+Only fully trained 'installers' who have been audited can take responsibility for an installation sign off.